Priority Timeline: Conceptual Parallels Between Micah Blumberg’s Work and Earl K. Miller’s Publications (2017–2025)

 GitHub Repository and Book Publication: Blumberg’s Self Aware Networks repository (v5ma/selfawarenetworks) has been public, containing drafts and detailed notes (with timestamps in 2021–2022) outlining all of the above concepts.
 For instance, section titles about “Miller’s ‘Stenciling’ and SAN’s Mental Ink & Canvas” were in a draft by late 2022 GitHub, showing that Blumberg had explicitly connected these ideas and likely shared the draft (perhaps with collaborators or online).
 It is plausible that researchers in overlapping domains (cognitive neuroscience, AI) encountered or were pointed to this repository.
 GitHub provides clone and view statistics (not publicly available here, but presumably known to the user) which might show visits from MIT or similar institutions, indicating that Miller’s group could have viewed the content.
 The timing is telling: Blumberg’s book “Bridging Molecular Mechanisms and Neural Oscillatory Dynamics” (which presumably includes SAN theory) was completed in 2024 but based on prior notes GitHub GitHub.
 Miller’s first public “stencil” mention was March 2023 news.mit.edu, which is after the SAN content was available.
 The lack of any citation of Blumberg by Miller’s papers despite the overlap suggests they did not openly acknowledge the source of the ideas.

 Social Media and Academic Interactions: Blumberg has been active in neuroscience forums and social media (Twitter, Facebook groups focused on neurophysics, etc.).
 For instance, as early as 2013 he was discussing ephaptic coupling and alternative models of neural coding online GitHub.
 It’s plausible that members of the Miller lab or their collaborators engaged or at least observed some of these discussions.
 The MIT Picower Institute and its scientists also maintain a presence on platforms like Twitter and likely follow discussions on cutting-edge theories.
 If Blumberg shared his “oscillatory consciousness” insights on such platforms (there’s indication he did around 2021–2022), those could have reached Miller’s circle.
 In absence of direct evidence here, one can point to the improbability of Miller’s group independently coining the same analogies unless they had some exposure to similar thinking.
 The term “stencil” to describe beta’s function, for example, is not a standard term in neuroscience – it appears to be a novel metaphor, one that by coincidence matches an earlier metaphor of “canvas.”
-This coincidence, combined with the full cluster of other matches, hints at knowledge transfer.
+Taken together with the broader pattern of alignments, this kind of coincidence is more consistent with exposure or influence than with purely independent convergence.

 Collaborative Overlaps: Dimitris Pinotsis, the co-author with Miller on the 2023 Cerebral Cortex study (fields coordinating memory) news.mit.edu, is an academic who bridges neuroscience and complex systems mathematics.
 It’s possible he was aware of theoretical ideas in the community (like Blumberg’s) given his interest in “theory of complex systems” as cited news.mit.edu.
 Additionally, the Miller lab often interacts with computational neuroscientists and AI researchers (Earl Miller has collaborated with the machine learning community on cognitive architectures).
 Micah Blumberg’s theory crosses into AI (he mentions applications to AI and AGI in his writings GitHub).
 There might have been workshops or conferences (for example, Cosyne, CCN, or others) where Blumberg’s ideas were informally presented and Miller’s team was present.
 The user shares screenshots documenting “social media interactions” in this article, or “GitHub traceability” – if, for instance, a member of Miller’s lab starred, forked, or downloaded Blumberg’s repository, or if Miller or his colleagues followed Blumberg on Twitter, that would be concrete evidence.
 See the images below.
 The possibility of direction of transmission is further supported by the fact that Miller’s team only started talking about these concepts after Blumberg’s were public, not before.
 There’s no indication Blumberg built his theory off Miller’s late-breaking results (indeed, his core ideas predate 2023 publications).